Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

-In this section, we provide upper bounds on the optimal rate $R^*$ of the downlink message for massive random access by analyzing the entropy of the output of the encoder when \begin{itemize} \item The source ${\mathbf X}=(X_1,\cdots,X_k)$ is distributed according to an exchangeable source distribution $p(x_1,\cdots,x_k)$; \item The codebook is generated according to i.i.d.\ mixture distribution $q(\mathbf x|\theta)r(\theta)$. \end{itemize}
+In this section, we provide upper bounds on the optimal common message length $R^*$ of the downlink message for massive random access by analyzing the entropy of the encoder output $H(g_{\mathbf{m}^*}(\mathbf{X}, \mathbf{A}))$, when \begin{itemize} \item Sources ${\mathbf X}=(X_1,\cdots,X_k)$ are distributed according to an exchangeable distribution $p(x_1,\cdots,x_k)$; \item Activity pattern ${\mathbf A}$ is uniform among all possible activity patterns and is independent of $\mathbf X$; \item The codebook $\mathbf{m}$ is chosen from an ensemble of codebooks generated according to i.i.d.\ mixture distribution $q(\mathbf x|\theta)r(\theta)$. \end{itemize}

 \begin{thm} Consider a massive random access scenario with a total of $n$ users and a random subset of $k$ active users.
-Let sources $\mathbf{X} = (X_1, \cdots, X_k)$ take values in a discrete set $\mathcal{X}^k$ with exchangeable distribution $p(\mathbf{x})$.
-The minimum common message rate $R^*$ is bounded above as
+Let sources $\mathbf{X} = (X_1, \cdots, X_k)$ take values in a finite or countable set $\mathcal{X}^k$ with exchangeable distribution $p(\mathbf{x})$.
+The minimum common message length $R^*$ is bounded from above as

-where $\mathcal{Q}$ is the family of all i.i.d.\ mixture distributions on $\mathcal{X}^k$. defined as in \eqref{eq:codebook_generation}.
-Further, the minimum common message rate $R^*$ is also bounded above as:
+where $\mathcal{Q}$ is the family of all i.i.d.\ mixture distributions on $\mathcal{X}^k$ defined as in \eqref{eq:codebook_generation}.
+Further, the minimum common message length $R^*$ is also bounded from above as:

 where

 \end{thm}

 \begin{IEEEproof} See Appendix \ref{app:proof_theorem_1}. \end{IEEEproof}